 Request for Competitive Interest

-Maine’s application requests 9,700 acres on the OCS in a location more than 20 nautical miles off the Maine coast.
-If developed, the Research Array would consist of up to 12 floating offshore wind turbines capable of generating up to 144 megawatts (MW) of renewable energy.
+On October 1, 2021, BOEM received an application from the State of Maine for a research lease requesting 9,700 acres on the U.S. Outer Continental Shelf in a location more than 20 nautical miles off the Maine coast.
+If developed, the research site would consist of up to 12 floating offshore wind turbines capable of generating up to 144 megawatts (MW) of renewable energy.

 - RFCI Federal Register Notice